A CRM Project For a Competitive Business Enviroment

 Your aim with your CRM should be to allow your company to build, maintain and manage relationships with your past, present and future customers.
 A successful CRM implementation will increase revenue, increase staff retention, and drive more business.

 All companies face issues when implementing CRM systems.
-Our job as CRM consultants is to shed light on the relationships between processes, people and systems that affect a CRM implementation.
+Our job as CRM project consultants is to shed light on the relationships between processes, people and systems that affect a CRM implementation.
 And when we do this, we always come back to the single most important part of a CRM implementation.
 The part that is nearly always overlooked.
 The part where the new system facilitates better relationships with the customers.

 Any CRM implementation needs to start with the customers of the company.
 Why?
 Because good customer relationships increase profits, rescue customer turnover and increase loyalty.